SHAPPY0/ntui/README.md

 1. Clone this git repository.
 2. Run `make install`
 3. Run `make build`.
-4. Make sure to set all the configurations inside `config.json`
+4. Make sure to set all the configurations inside `config.toml`
 5. Run `ntui` to start the tui.

 #### Install By shell script:
 1. Clone this git repository.
 2. Run setup script using `bash ./setup.sh`.
 It will setup a home directory(`.ntui`) with configs.
-Make sure to set all the configurations inside `config.json`.
+Make sure to set all the configurations inside `config.toml`.
 3. Run build script using `bash ./build.sh`.
 It will build the code in local system.
 4. Run it using `./bin/ntui`.
 More options can be viewed using `./bin/ntui --help`